MaastrichtU-IDS/dsri-documentation/docs/deploy-from-template.md

 > You can find additional documentation about starting those applications in the next step of this docs.

-If the templates are not available, you can create the JupyterLab, VisualStudio Code, RStudio, and JupyterHub templates in your project:
+If the templates are not available, you can create the Data Science templates in your project (JupyterLab, VisualStudio Code, RStudio, and JupyterHub) using the following `oc` commands:

 ```bash
 oc apply -f https://raw.githubusercontent.com/MaastrichtU-IDS/dsri-openshift-applications/main/templates-datascience/template-jupyterhub-github-auth.yml